BawdyAnarchist/quBSD/Future_Development.md

+$qubsd/zroot/etc/rc.conf needs updated
+Push the jail.conf and /var/run changes

+0control review and ... overhaul?
+   remember that you turned it off in exec.created local-unbound vs named.
+Maybe I dont need named?
-control_netmap is borked and constantly double lists
+   0control doesnt need a special mount for IP addresses.
+Just print them directly to the jail's /tmp control_netmap is borked and constantly double lists

-Revisit if you want to make /var/unbound persistent nullfs in gateways for faster resolv
+net-tor - data directories nullfs might be overkill.
+At least usr/local/share/tor

 zfs decryption wasnt working quite right.
 I need to recheck it